vacuumlabs/cardano-hw-cli/docs/installation.md

 This step is optional.

 ## Linux and windows
-Append contents of https://github.com/vacuumlabs/cardano-hw-cli/blob/develop/scripts/autocomplete.sh to the `~/.bashrc`.
+Append contents of https://github.com/vacuumlabs/cardano-hw-cli/blob/develop/scripts/autocomplete.sh to the `~/.bashrc` (or source it).

 On windows this works with Git Bash.